My broker has billed me for fees in addition to the premium

 - the result obtained.

 According to the Code of ethics of damage insurance representatives2, the broker is ethically obligated to notify his client of all fees and costs, including professional fees, which are not included in the amount of the insurance premium.
 Aside from professional fees, these “other costs” may also include the cost of inspections, and the fee for issuing a policy or opening a file.
+He must also disclose to you the fact he is receiving another form of compensation, such as a commission.

 The Regulation respecting information to be provided to consumers3 requires that disclosure of these costs be made: